 WHEREAS, since it's mandate in The Florida Bar v.
-Furman, 376 So.2d 378, 382 (Fla.1979) the bar and court have failed to provide adequate legal representation services to the poor and disadvantage, and their has been further a decline and unwillingness to provide pro bono services as expressed in the florida bar news 2/15/2007, as to such, and
+Furman, 376 So.2d 378, 382 (Fla.1979) the bar and courts have failed to provide adequate legal representation services to the poor and disadvantage, and their has been further a decline and unwillingness to provide pro bono services as expressed in the Florida bar news 2/15/2007, as to such, and

-WHEREAS, the bar has conceded the majority of their members lack proper and adequate competence, yet, dismisses thousands of bar complaints as expressed by LOMAS, the bar and court, thereby undermining the people claiming to protect the public from those who are incompetent, unethical or irresponsible in The Florida Bar v.
-Moses, 380 So.2d 412, 417 (Fla.1980), Ippolito V State Of Florida, 824 F. Supp 1562, 1575 (M. D. Fla 1993), and
+WHEREAS, the bar has conceded the majority of their members lack proper and adequate competence, yet, dismisses thousands of bar complaints as expressed by LOMAS, the bar and bench, thereby undermining the people claiming to protect the public from those who are incompetent, unethical or irresponsible in The Florida Bar v.
+Moses, 380 So.2d 412, 417 (Fla.1980), Ippolito v.
+State Of Florida, 824 F. Supp 1562, 1575 (M. D. Fla 1993), and

-WHEREAS, due to the state of the bar and bench, any officer of the court must in any given circumstance, at any given time, compromise, or worst, forsake his or her oath and duty for fear or favor, and Text continues, page 2 of 12
+WHEREAS, due to the state of the bar and bench, any officer of the court must in any given circumstance, at any given time, compromise, or worst, forsake his or her oath and duty for fear or favor, and